Planet of the Apes 1968 | 2018

 He is surprisingly complementary to the youth counterculture of the 1960s, to which he refers in a couple of exchanges of opinion with Lucius.
 While Taylor is shaving his beard, Lucius asks him why he is doing it, appearing to him, a monkey, incomprehensible.
 Taylor replies that when he left Earth only the boys of his age (Lucius) let their beard grow.
 Then, just before venturing into the "Forbidden Zone", Taylor tells Lucius not to trust anyone above the age of thirty.
 A free, idealistic, non-conformist personality, Taylor/Heston can only go forward, like the protagonists he interpreted in Major Dundee (also known as Sierra Charriba) and The Omega Man.
 If he encounters an obstacle then he faces it, not to realize his own project but to be able to keep going, because for those like him there will always be another frontier to reach.

-* Ninni Radicini has written and published articles on Germany (political-electoral-historical area).
+* Ninni Radicini (Sicily) has written and published various articles on Germany (political-electoral-historical area).
 Articles on other topics have been published on various periodicals.
-He has written and published reviews and prefaces to books.
-Co-author of the book La Grecia contemporanea (1974-2006).
+He also published reviews and book prefaces.
+Co-author of the book Contemporary Greece 1974-2006 (La Grecia contemporanea 1974-2006) (book only in Italian edition).